 What are you doing to tackle these challenges?

-“I have set up a training forum and platform where I train youth about sexual and reproductive health.
-I also use this platform to empower youth to increase their knowledge of related issues, such as gender-based violence and early marriage.
+“I have set up a training forum and platform where I train youth about sexual and reproductive health and I also use this platform to empower youth to increase their knowledge of related issues, such as gender-based violence and early marriage.

 I have also participated in activities providing family planning services to help young people make informed choices about their own health”, added Aynalem.